Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Almost everyone I know has at least one version of a Dremel rotary tool in their arsenal of tools, so when Dremel sent me one of their new Trio units to test out I was pretty excited.
 They claim that the Trio has “360 degree cutting technology”, which means that it can cut in any direction, no matter how the tool is orientated.
 Dremel also calls the Trio part sander, part mini rotary tool, and part jigsaw, but how well will it actually do all of those things?
 Will the Trio be a replacement for any of those tools, a nice compliment, or will it just sit in its case collecting dust? hit the jump to read the full review.
 Compare this with our RIDGID JobMax review for your tool upgrade.
+And, if you want to upgrade your tool arsenal, you need to read our best tools review.

 As a homeowner there are always little jobs and projects to complete, and the ability to use one tool to do the work of many would be a great boon – however as I quickly learned just because something can do something, doesn’t mean that it should.
 To start out with, I was remodeling my bathroom, and wanted to put a wood border around my new vanity, so this was the perfect opportunity to test the jigsaw functionality of the Trio.